About the SAR Library

-You can find Driving Directions here
+You can find driving directions here

 NSSAR Library Hours

-Tuesday - Friday: 9:30 a.m. - 4:30 p.m.
+Monday- Friday: 9:30 a.m. - 4:30 p.m.

-The need to establish a Library for the National Society of the Sons of the American Revolution was recognized by the National Founders, who specified provisions in the Constitution for the acquisition and preservation of Revolutionary War records, documents, and relics.
+The need to establish a Library for the National Society was recognized by the founders of the Society, who specified provisions in the Constitution for the acquisition and preservation of Revolutionary War records, documents, and relics.